MyeoGyun/MyeoGyun/README.md

 ### 🚀 About Me
 I'm currently on vacation.
 Passionate about coding and always eager to learn new technologies.
 Here’s a bit more about me:

-- 🌱 I’m currently learning: [Your Current Learning Topics]
+- 🌱 I’m currently learning: Data Analysis, Data Engineering
-- 👯 I’m looking to collaborate on: [Projects You Want to Collaborate On]
-- 💬 Ask me about: [Your Expertise]
+- 💬 Ask me about: Government-funded AI education project
-- 📫 How to reach me: [Your Contact Information]
+- 📫 How to reach me: [guess_nana@naver.com](mailto:guess_nana@naver.com)
-- ⚡ Fun fact: [A Fun Fact About You]
+- ⚡ Fun fact: I have experience in the arts, physical education, liberal arts, and engineering.
+Samdo-ryu kk

 ### 🛠️ Languages and Tools:
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)